eddieljohn07/social-media/README.md

 -This is a sample project and is not intended for commercial use.
 -This project is only made with html and css
--So far this is only catered for desktop web, and not in mobile
+-So far this is only catered for desktop web, and not in mobile -This is only a static social-media and posting, uploading, streaming, etc is not possible at the moment.

 Images used:
 Capybara Photo by Rutpratheep Nilpechr: https://www.pexels.com/photo/close-up-of-a-capybara-6596764/